By default, teams can not access systems inside of CONS3RT from an external source other than through the CONS3RTportal.

 - Launch your system(s) and access from approved source(s).

 - Some organizations can not ensure repeatable assignment of source IPs.
 If that is the case, users can register their approved external system(s) with a dynamic DNS service.
 Most dynamic DNS services can use a client on your local system or offer a web portal registration (in the event local policy on the system does not allow installation of client agent).
-This will require an asset to the server side system(s) inside of HmC that leverages the dynamic DNS service to manage its access list.
-The dynamic domain name and IP pool still need to be provided to HmC support team.
+This will require an asset to the server side system(s) inside of CONS3RT that leverages the dynamic DNS service to manage its access list.
+The dynamic domain name and IP pool still need to be provided to CONS3RT support team.

-Coming Soon…Example Asset: HmC support is developing an example asset that takes a list of approved DNS names, performs a look up and then populate access control mechanisms.
+Coming Soon…Example Asset: CONS3RT support is developing an example asset that takes a list of approved DNS names, performs a look up and then populate access control mechanisms.
 When using this asset, there may be a lag when first connecting from a new location but it is typically minutes and is automated.